 Architectural structures, tape towers, haystacks, a drinks company, posters, books, a pantry, trade-shows, pots with noses...

-Kathrin has been working on-site at The Showroom daily throughout Compost; and in a synthesis of spatial, visual, social and economic processes, the collective act of composting has been organised around principles of usership, accessibility, and enacting modes of economic and cooperative sustainability; all guided by an urgent sense of discontinuing ‘business as usual’.
-For Böhm, Compost in the form it takes at The Showroom has been in-the-making for many years, stemming from a deep desire to not just produce, but to process and to carefully consider what to do next: what to continue, what to leave behind, and the need for fundamental shifts grounded by an acknowledgment of our entangled interdependence.
+Kathrin worked on-site at The Showroom daily throughout Compost; and in a synthesis of spatial, visual, social and economic processes, the collective act of composting was organised around principles of usership, accessibility, and enacting modes of economic and cooperative sustainability; all guided by an urgent sense of discontinuing ‘business as usual’.
+For Böhm, Compost in the form it took at The Showroom has been in-the-making for many years, stemming from a deep desire to not just produce, but to process and to carefully consider what to do next: what to continue, what to leave behind, and the need for fundamental shifts grounded by an acknowledgment of our entangled interdependence.

-A live programme of talks, workshops, and 1:1 drop-ins is being held at The Showroom and online.
-The programme is updated weekly on the website compost.kathrinbohm.info.
+A live programme of talks, workshops, and 1:1 drop-ins was also held at The Showroom and online.
+The programme was updated weekly on the website compost.kathrinbohm.info.
 Designed by An Endlesss Supply, the site went live in tandem with the opening of Compost in June 2021.

 Compost opened with a live online event on Tuesday 15 June, 4.30-6.30pm GMT, in partnership with PARSE Journal, Gothenburg for the interconnected launch of issue 13: On the Question of Exhibition.
 A recording is available to watch again online here.

 In January 2021 Böhm wrote the following statement:

 For me this is the year to compost.